offgridauthor/seattle-201d70/class-05/lab-a/README.md

 # Lab: Fun with Functions

+## About this Fork

+- Forked from Ryan's master Codefellows 201 class repo
+- Worked on Lab A, solving problems 1 through 6.
+Collaborators on problem 4: Carly Dekock and Jason Dormier.
+Some key insights from Ryan.

+---

 ## Problem Domain

 Today in lab you will fork and clone a GitHub repo, and then create solutions to some code problems such that your solutions pass the included tests.